What is Data Mart?

 Challenges and Limitations of Data Marts

-While it offer numerous benefits, they are not without their challenges:
+While it offer numerous benefits, they are not without their challenges, following are some disadvantages of data mart:

-• Data Silos: Independent marts can result in isolated systems that don’t communicate with other business units, leading to inconsistent data across departments.
+- Data Silos: Independent data marts can result in isolated systems that don’t communicate with other business units, leading to inconsistent data across departments.

-• Start Small, Scale Gradually: Begin with a single data mart for one department and scale based on business needs.
+- Start Small, Scale Gradually: Begin with a single mart for one department and scale based on business needs.
 This minimizes complexity and ensures the system can evolve without becoming overwhelming.

 Future Trends in Data Marts